-The use of information technology in the classroom and, in particular, the Internet, as tools for teaching has been growing exponentially since the advent of personal computers in classrooms.
-The spillover factors of home use for both students and instructors has created many new opportunities for teaching and learning.
+dents and instructors has created many new opportunities for teaching and learning.
 In this course teachers become familiar with the basic concepts of utilizing and harnessing this technology in their everyday classroom teaching and beyond.
 Topics include the elements of basic Design 1: HTML, evaluating and designing educational web sites according to UDL principles.
 Teachers are introduced to high quality freeware/shareware which can be used in graduate projects and in the classroom.